explorerhq/sql-explorer/README.rst

     ``EXPLORER_TRANSFORMS = [('user', '<a href="https://yoursite.com/profile/{0}/">{0}</a>')]``

     - And change your query to 'SELECT id AS "user", email FROM user'.
 Explorer will match the "user" column alias to the transform and merge each cell in that column into the template string.
 Cool!
-- **Simple Charts**
-    - Using the Charted JS library from Medium, you can view results as either a table (default) or a chart.
-Just click on the "chart" tab.
 - **Query Logs**
     - Explorer will save a snapshot of every query you execute so you can recover lost ad-hoc queries, and see what you've been querying.
     - This also serves as cheap-and-dirty versioning of Queries, and provides the 'run count' property by aggregating the logs.